ensody/samba/README.md

 ## Defaults

-Zeroconf is active by default.
-You can turn it off by setting the environment variable `AVAHI_ENABLED=false`.
-If you want to control Avahi separately you can use the [avahi](https://github.com/ensody/avahi) Docker image which also contains an SMB example in the README.

 There's a default `smb` user/group with UID/GID 1000.
 You can either go with the defaults or use the `one-time-init.sh` script to delete/replace that user.
 The same script can also be used to add more users.

 There's a [default smb.conf](https://github.com/ensody/samba/blob/main/smb.conf).
 You can add your shares and customizations via an `extra.conf` file or define a custom `smb.conf` to override the defaults.